AgkTF/screenEntertainmentGuide/to-do.md

 ☐ the `Link` component wraps around the image as well as the text.

 ☐ In Movie page, the shadow of poster

-☐ In writers, sometimes the same person is a writer and storyboard (check We Bare Bears: The Movie )

 ☐ see more button of more like this section